Skip to main content

 sr25519Schnorr signature on Ristretto compressed ed25519 points as implemented in TODO

-ed25519The ed25519 signature complies with [@josefsson_edwards-curve_2017] except for the verification process which adhere to Ed25519 Zebra variant specified in [@devalence_ed25519zebra_2020].
-In short, the signature point is not assumed to be on in the prime ordered subgroup group.
+ed25519The ed25519 signature complies with (4) except for the verification process which adhere to Ed25519 Zebra variant specified in (5).
+In short, the signature point is not assumed to be in the prime-ordered subgroup group.
 As such, the verifier must explicitly clear the cofactor during the course of verifying the signature equation.

 secp256k1Only for outgoing transfer transactions.

 An account key can be used to sign transactions among other accounts and balance-related functions.
-There are two prominent subcategories of account keys namely "stash keys" and "controller keys", each being used for a different function.
-Keys defined in Definition 177, Definition 178 and Definition 179 are created and managed by the user independent of the Polkadot implementation.
-The user notifies the network about the used keys by submitting a transaction, as defined in Section A.1.4.2. and Section A.1.4.5. respectively.
+Keys defined in Definition 187 and Definition 188 are created and managed by the user independent of the Polkadot implementation.
+The user notifies the network about the used keys by submitting a transaction.

-The Stash key is a type of account key that holds funds bonded for staking (described in Section A.1.4.1.) to a particular controller key (defined in Definition 179).
-As a result, one may actively participate with a stash key keeping the stash key offline in a secure location.
-It can also be used to designate a Proxy account to vote in governance proposals, as described in Section A.1.4.2..
-The Stash key holds the majority of the users’ funds and should neither be shared with anyone, saved on an online device, nor used to submit extrinsics.
+The Stash key is a type of account that is intended to hold a large amount of funds.
+As a result, one may actively participate with a stash key, keeping the stash key offline in a secure location.
+It can also be used to designate a Proxy account to vote in governance proposals.

 The Controller key is a type of account key that acts on behalf of the Stash account.
 It signs transactions that make decisions regarding the nomination and the validation of the other keys.
 It is a key that will be in direct control of a user and should mostly be kept offline, used to submit manual extrinsics.
-It sets preferences like payout account and commission, as described in Section A.1.4.4..
-If used for a validator, it certifies the session keys, as described in Section A.1.4.5..
+It sets preferences like payout account and commission.
+If used for a validator, it certifies the session keys.
 It only needs the required funds to pay transaction fees [TODO: key needing fund needs to be defined].

 Session keys are short-lived keys that are used to authenticate validator operations.
 Session keys are generated by the Polkadot Host and should be changed regularly due to security reasons.
 Nonetheless, no validity period is enforced by the Polkadot protocol on session keys.
 Various types of keys used by the Polkadot Host are presented in Table 3: